From £45,9507

 Around town and when parking, there’s certainly some wieldiness about the car, thanks in part to what is quite a tight turning circle by front-wheel-drive standards (10.6m) and a sensibly sized wheelbase.
 It nips around junctions and roundabouts with the appetite of something fairly compact and is easy to park – and it always commands enough grip and traction to feel fairly nippy.

-However, it does roll a little when pressed to corner quickly and will lean on its outside front tyre hard enough to cause squeals of protest from it – and ultimately refusal of service.
+However, both single- and dual-motor will roll when pressed to corner quickly and will lean on its outside front tyre hard enough to cause squeals of protest from it – and ultimately refusal of service.
 Evidently, even a brand-new platform can’t conjure the kind of handling balance here from a front-wheel-drive chassis that, say, a rear-driven, single-motor 2 or Kia EV6 enjoys – although there’s a certain fluency about the Peugeot’s dynamic execution that bears comparison, at times, with the segment’s more dynamically sophisticated acts.

 The small steering wheel and its impact on the way the car drives divided our testers.
 Some appreciated the easiness it brings to steering the car around an urban environment, but others regretted its slightly synthetic, over-assisted, anaesthetised feel at higher speeds.
-Most agreed that its presence felt like a red herring, however, on a car of no particular sporting ambition.
+Ultimately, it lacks communication – even in the sportier AWD car there's little feel and it's too keen to self centre.

 Comfort & Isolation

-Based on what we’ve learned so far, this is where you would expect the e-3008 to score highly – and it does.
-Even on its all-season tyres (which would have adversely affected its rolling refinement), it recorded a quieter 50mph cruise than several key rivals (Model Y, Ioniq 5, single-motor 2).
+You would expect the e-3008 to score highly in the ride department – and overall, it does.
+Even on all-season tyres (which would have adversely affected its rolling refinement), the single-motor recorded a quieter 50mph cruise than several key rivals (Model Y, Ioniq 5, single-motor 2).
 It has impressively comfortable and adjustable front seats and that pleasingly enveloping ambience to boot.

 On standard 19in alloy wheels, it rides rougher surfaces with creditable isolation and more than a hint of suppleness, only coming up short for cushioned feel over the sharpest edges.
 The car’s tendency to roll slightly when cornering doesn’t translate into particularly unchecked vertical heaving or persistent pitch over rising and falling surfaces so, by and large, there’s compliance here without any pervading sense of softness.